The Morning Fix

 Approach

-Instituted a three-touch edit (reporter → slot editor → copy) with timers.
+• Three-touch edit (reporter → slot → copy) with timers.

 Impact